garrandall/popular-music-data/tracks/i-wish-i-had-a-girl-henry-lee-summer.md

 Hey, hey, hey

-Ooh, yeah (have mercy)
+Oh, yeah (have mercy)
-Mmm, have mercy (ooh, yeah)
+Mmm, have mercy (oh yeah)

 I wish I had a (had a, had a)
 I wish I had a (had a, had a)
 I wish I had a girl
 I wish I had that girl
-I wish I had that girl, ooh, yeah
+I wish I had that girl, oh yeah

 Lookie there, lookie there
 Lookie there, yeah, wow

 Wish I had a girl
 Who walked like that
-Ooh, yeah, yeah, yeah, yeah
+Oh, yeah, yeah, yeah, yeah
 Wish I had that girl, girl ,girl

 Wish I had a girl